To qualify as a resident an applicant must satisfy all of the following conditions:

 - be in “need, hardship or distress” and of modest financial means;

-- be able to look after themselves without the need of medical assistance (the warden makes daily calls on each resident and a home help service is offered, but we do not offer medical assistance or other forms of care.
+- be able to look after themselves without the need of medical assistance (the scheme manager makes daily calls on each resident and a home help service is offered, but we do not offer medical assistance or other forms of care.
 However, some residents can have care packages provided by the local authority).